OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Methodology

-The objective of collaborative localization is to align multiple, independently constructed submaps into a single, globally consistent reference frame.
-This process is centralized where devices upload their local maps ($\mathcal{M}^{Q}$) to a server, which then iteratively integrates $\mathcal{M}^{Q}$ into the existing global map ($\mathcal{M}^{R}$), yielding a progressively unified map ($\mathcal{M}^{R'}$).
-The OdG of each submap is formalized as a probabilistic factor graph.
-Within a submap, nodes are connected by intra-submap odometry factors, each encoding relative pose constraints $(\mathbf{T}^{R_{i}}_{R_{j}}, \mathbf{\Sigma}^{R_{i}}_{R_{j}})$ between local poses.
-To merge two submaps into a unified global map, it is necessary to establish inter-submap edges, referred to as loop-closure factors, which encode the relative pose constraints $(\mathbf{T}^{R_{i}}_{Q_{j}}, \mathbf{\Sigma}^{R_{i}}_{Q_{j}})$ between nodes in different submaps.
-Estimating these loop-closure factors, as mentioned in Sec. \ref{sec:related_world_vloc}, is accomplished through two steps.
-First, topological localization identifies candidate node pairs $(\mathbf{n}^{R}_{i}, \mathbf{n}^{Q}_{j})$ from different submaps that are geographically close and visually similar; and Second, metric localization estimates the precise 6-DoF relative transformations $(\mathbf{T}^{R_{i}}_{Q_{j}}, \mathbf{\Sigma}^{R_{i}}_{Q_{j}})$.
+\bt{ This section mainly describes the methodology in aligning several individual submaps into a single, globally consistent reference frame, enabling the multi-session map merging.
+Devices upload local query maps ($\mathcal{M}^{Q}$) to a server, which iteratively integrates each into the reference map ($\mathcal{M}^{R}$), yielding a progressively unified map ($\mathcal{M}^{R'}$).
+Within a submap, the odometry graph encodes relative pose constraints $(\mathbf{T}^{i}_{j}, \mathbf{\Sigma}^{i}_{j})$ between consecutive nodes; merging two submaps additionally requires inter-submap loop-closure factors, each a relative constraint $(\mathbf{T}^{R_{i}}_{Q_{j}}, \mathbf{\Sigma}^{R_{i}}_{Q_{j}})$ between a reference node $\mathbf{n}^{R}_{i}$ and a query node $\mathbf{n}^{Q}_{j}$.
+We estimate these factors in two steps (Fig.~\ref{fig:pipeline_hierarchical_localization}): topological localization identifies geographically proximate and visually similar candidate pairs, and metric localization estimates the relative transformation $(\mathbf{T}^{R_{i}}_{Q_{j}}, \mathbf{\Sigma}^{R_{i}}_{Q_{j}})$ for each.}